Candidates for the MAET Courses

 Fees for Overseas students and visiting professionals, fees are separate and supplied upon application.

-Students offered a place on this Self-directed Postgraduate Programme are required to pay the Registration Fee upon acceptance.
-This Fee covers each student for five calendar years, beyond this time, or for Re-Registration a further Registration Fee becomes due.
+Students offered a place on this self-directed Postgraduate Programme are required to pay the Registration Fee upon acceptance.
+This Fee covers each student for four calendar years, beyond this time, or for Re-Registration a further Registration Fee becomes due.

 There are three terms per year and three seminars per term.
 The seminar fee is due on or before the first date of each term.
 All fees are non-refundable (except the material and equipment deposit).